sergiuchuckmisha/test_task_4_bf/README.md

   - this PIN code is not required and is not validated (can sign without and with partially entered PIN code)
  - 'SAVE BALLOT DETAILS' button on page 'Your Decrypted Ballot' does nothing
  - on page https://exonum.com/demo/voting/#/elections/hash BIP 0039 verification instructions are announced, but absent
+ - on page VoteConfirmationPopUp (appears when voting for somebody) in DOM model there are few elements with mistyping in class name:
+ cssSelectors: 'div.confirm-choise-block' and 'div.confirm-choise-block'